 However, according to many authors, the staff is not yet ready to work in this area and should receive professional help on how to work with patients at risk of suicide.
 It is appropriate to develop a common, easy-to-apply oncology patient suicide risk assessment system.
-It is expedient to th tellir suiir suiir suiis tient.
+It is expedient to purposefully involve the patients' family members and relatives in the patient health care process in order to strengthen the help and support from the social environment closest to the patient.
 We suggest developing psychoeducational training, providing psychological/psychotherapeutic assistance to family members and establishing an easy-to-apply oncology patient suicide risk assessment system.

 In conclusion, future research is needed to achieve these goals.
-Doing so would help purposefully involve the patients' family members and relatives in the patient health care process in and relatives in the patient health care process in and relatives in the patient health care process in order to strengthen the support from the social environment closest to the patient.
+Doing so would help purposefully involve the patients' family members and relatives in the patient health care process in order to strengthen the support from the social environment closest to the patient.
 Additionally, it is appropriate to develop and offer psychoeducational training and psychological/psychotherapeutic assistance to medical staff.